cartographer-project/cartographer_ros/docs/source/configuration.rst

   If enabled, subscribes to `nav_msgs/Odometry`_ on the topic "odom".
 Odometry must be provided in this case, and the information will be included in SLAM.

-use_constant_odometry_variance
-  If enabled, the configured variances will be used instead of the ones provided in the Odometry messages.

-constant_odometry_translational_variance
+sensor_bridge.constant_odometry_translational_variance
-  The variance to use for the translational component of odometry to use if *use_constant_odometry_variance* is enabled.
+  The variance to use for the translational component of odometry.

-constant_odometry_rotational_variance
+sensor_bridge.constant_odometry_rotational_variance
-  The variance to use for the rotational component of odometry to use if *use_constant_odometry_variance* is enabled.
+  The variance to use for the rotational component of odometry.

 use_horizontal_laser
   If enabled, the node subscribes to `sensor_msgs/LaserScan`_ on the "scan"